Mitigation of plasma-wall interactions with low-Z powders in DIII-D high confinement plasmas: Sustained divertor detachment and strong neutral compression with boron nitride powder

 \section{Sustained divertor detachment and strong neutral compression with boron nitride powder}

-More substantial injection with boron nitride at rates of 54 $mg/s$ and above in configurations with ion $B\times \nabla B$ drift directed into the upper SAS divertor resulted in detachment and strong neutral compression.
-Figure \ref{fig:Figure4}(a-h) shows the time traces of line averaged density, stored magnetic energy, effective charge state $Z_{eff}$, divertor neutral compression, neutral deuterium emission in the divertor $D_{\alpha}$ and the divertor peak parallel heat fluxes and electron temperatures in the divertor.
-Divertor heat fluxes and temperature rapidly decrease and remain suppressed during BN injection.
+Injection of boron nitride at higher rates of 54 $mg/s$ (\#176946) and above (\#176945) in configurations with ion $B\times \nabla B$ drift directed into the upper SAS divertor resulted in detachment and strong neutral compression.
+Figure \ref{fig:Figure4}(a-i) shows the time traces of line averaged density, stored magnetic energy, effective charge state $Z_{eff}$, total radiated power, divertor neutral compression, neutral deuterium emission in the divertor $D_{\alpha}$ and the divertor peak parallel heat fluxes and electron temperatures in the divertor.
+Divertor heat fluxes and temperature rapidly decrease and remain suppressed during BN injection ($T_{e,div}\leq 5$ eV).
 The increase in divertor neutral gas compression by more than one order of magnitude means a substantial contribution to dissipation by ion-neutral friction forces in the small-angle slot divertor.
 The $D_{\alpha}$ emission shows that ELM-fluxes in the divertor reduce in frequency for 54 mg/s and further reduce in amplitude at a very high rate of 204 mg/s due to dissipation.
 The effective charge $Z_{eff}$ increases from base level by 0.8 to 2.3 while the stored magnetic energy $W_{mhd}$ drops from 0.7 MJ by 5\% during 54 mg/s BN injection.
 At the high rate of 204 mg/s, energy confinement drops by 24\% due to an $n=2$ tearing mode triggered after 3.8 s and $Z_{eff}$ increases to 4.5.
+The total radiated power increases by 15\%, and 25\%, respectively (figure \ref{fig:Figure4}(d)).
+Individual bolometer chords near the SAS divertor show a local increase in radiated power by at least 40\% and 60\%, respectively.
 Using the approach mentioned above, the rate of neutrons reduces by up to 28\%-38\% at higher BN powder injection rates (54-204 mg/s) due to dilution effects on the core plasma.
 The rate of neutrons produced during deuterium-deuterium collisions during neutral beam injection has dropped to 62\% of the initial level ($8.8\cdot10^{14}$ n/s) at 4.5 s due to dilution effects on the core plasma during moderate and high BN injection (54-204 mg/s).
 However, the neutron rates (up to $1\cdot10^{15}$ n/s) were maintained without or with only more minor losses during other scenarios with low-Z powder injection.
 Therefore, it is suggested that the core-edge compatibility can be optimized by modifying the injection rates and powder mix for a specific plasma scenario.